-All foreign income, deductions and foreign tax paid must be converted to Australian dollars.
-The following table, Conversion to Australian dollars, shows you how to do this.
-Phone the ATO on 13 28 61 to find out the exchange rates.
+All foreign income, deductions and foreign tax paid must be expressed in Australian dollars.
+The following table, Convert to Australian dollars, shows you how to do this.
+Phone the Tax Office on 13 28 61 to find out the exchange rates.